Nilcreator/FablabKannaiRobotClub/OttoNinjaGemini/NinjaV2/tutorial.md

 ### 5. Code Setup

 1.  **Download/Copy Code Files:** Ensure you are in your project directory (`~/NinjaRobot`).
-Place the following Python files into this directory:
+Place the following Python files into this directory.
+You can typically download these from the project's GitHub repository.
     *   `Ninja_Movements_v1.py`
     *   `Ninja_Buzzer.py`
     *   `Ninja_Distance.py`
     *   `ninja_core.py`
     *   `Ninja_Voice_Control.py`
     *   `web_interface.py`
-    *   `DFRobot_RaspberryPi_Expansion_Board.py` (If you are using the DFRobot RaspberryPi Expansion HAT for Zero, otherwise this might be specific to your HAT or handled by `RPi.GPIO` directly if using PCA9685-based HATs, which would require `adafruit-circuitpython-pca9685` and `adafruit-circuitpython-servokit` instead of direct `RPi.GPIO` for servos on HAT).
+    *   `DFRobot_RaspberryPi_Expansion_Board.py`
-        *Assume for this tutorial, `DFRobot_RaspberryPi_Expansion_Board.py` is a custom library provided by DFRobot for their specific HAT to simplify servo/PWM control via RPi.GPIO.*
+        *   **Note:** `DFRobot_RaspberryPi_Expansion_Board.py` is likely a custom library file provided by DFRobot or the project maintainer for this specific HAT.
+It should be placed directly in your project folder and is **not** installed via `pip`.
+If your HAT is a generic PCA9685-based board, you might need different libraries like `adafruit-circuitpython-pca9685` and `adafruit-circuitpython-servokit`.

 2.  **Create `templates` Directory:** Inside the project directory (`~/NinjaRobot`):
     ```bash